 While working in Sweden and Germany, I met many women who have dreams to build their own businesses and who deeply care about their community, the planet and future generations.
 I also began to interview amazing women entrepreneurs who have started incredible ventures.
 This led to conducting a pilot of intensive weekend sustainability training workshops in Stockholm, Vienna and Munich for women – a fantastic experience.

-I’m thrilled to be able to offer sustainability training to women in Chicago in the United States and, at the same time, work with colleagues on an international program that will bring programming to countries in the EU and Turkey.
-Together with other STWE’s affiliates, we’re looking to offer programs in other countries as well.
+I’m thrilled to be able to offer sustainability training to women in Chicago in the United States and, at the same time, work with colleagues on finding funding for an international program that will bring programming to countries in the EU and Turkey.
+We’re also involved in a proposal to bring sustainability strategy training to communities affected by Hurricane Irma.

 Reed is founder and program director of the new nonprofit program, Scale it Up!
 Sustainability Training for Women Entrepreneurs and has provided sustainability strategy, engagement, training and communications services to companies in the private and public sector since 2007.
 She’s been a collaborating partner of Futerra Sustainability Communications in Stockholm, Agado Gesellschaft in Munich and TerraLocke Sustainability Consultants in Chicago.
 Reed has evaluated training programs for the Global Reporting Initiative and taught courses at the University of Applied Sciences and the Rachel Carson Center in Munich.
 Her degrees include a M.Sc. in Strategic Leadership toward Sustainability, Blekinge Institute of Technology, Sweden, a M.A. in Teaching, National-Louis University, Chicago and a B.A. in Rhetoric, U.C.
 Berkeley.